zheng-fan/Trivial-8-bit-Music-Synthesizer/README.md

 * Wav audio format encoder
 * Using pulse, triangle and noise waveform to get 8-bit style music
 * The JavaScript version can be used on web
-* Using FamiTracker's text sheet music format
+* Using FamiTracker's text sheet music format (not all features are supported)

 # Usage